mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### June
+* Reviewed and updated the [introduction](/introduction.html) with slight modifications.
 * Added new [Docker](/docker.html) resources.
 * Made some changes to what is contained in the Markdown files versus the HTML Jinja2 templates.
 Behind the scenes work that needed to be done to